SynBioDex/SBOL-visual/Glyphs/unspecified/README.md

 ## Recommended Glyph and Alternates

-Unspecified is represented by the unicode "replacement character" glyph, indicating a missing or invalid symbol, is RECOMMENDED:
+Unspecified is RECOMMENDED to be represented by the unicode "replacement character" glyph, indicating a missing or invalid symbol:

   ![glyph specification](replacement-glyph-specification.png)